RodgerOliver/ethical-hacking/README.md

 To be able to combine the result of `SELECT` statements use the operator `UNION`.

+When the `UNION` operator is been used all columns have to be filled up in the `SELECT` statement, so to retrieve information set the other to `null`.

 At the example above, let's suppose that the number of columns is 5.
 So to get the columns with `UNION` put this in the URL:

 `https://page.com/login.php?username=hello' UNION SELECT 1,2,3,4,5 %23&password=world`